shubhamkv/weather-cast/README.md

 # weather-cast
- A weather app built in HTML, CSS and vanila Javascript.
+ A weather app built in HTML, CSS and vanilla Javascript.

  Functionalities :
  1. User can view the weather of his/her location.